Dijets with a large rapidity separation in the next-to-leading order BFKL formalism for searches of large extra

+The accuracy of LL BFKL-based calculations is generally insufficient, as the LL approximation tends to predict stronger effects than those observed in experimental measurements.
+This overestimation arises due to limitations inherent in the LL BFKL approach, such as neglecting certain higher-order corrections like running of the strong coupling and kinematical constraints such as energy conservation.
+Consequently, NLL corrections~\cite{Fadin:1998py, Ciafaloni:1998gs} are necessary to achieve a more accurate and realistic description of the data.
 The NLL BFKL calculations rely on three key components: the process-independent BFKL Green's function, process-dependent impact factors, and a procedure to resolve the QCD renormalization scale ambiguity.
 The detailed calculations for the BFKL Green's function and impact factors for MN dijets can be found in Refs~\cite{Caporale:2015uva, Ducloue:2013hia}.
 The approach that systematically eliminates scale-setting ambiguities was developed by Brodsky, Fadin, Kim, Lipatov and Pivovarov (BFKLP)~\cite{Brodsky:1998kn}.
-This method essentially generalizes the Brodsky, Lepage and Mackenzie (BLM) optimal scale-setting procedure~\cite{Brodsky:1982gc} to the non-Abelian case.
+This method essentially generalizes the Brodsky, Lepage, and Mackenzie (BLM) optimal scale-setting procedure~\cite{Brodsky:1982gc} to the non-Abelian case.

+Calculations performed in Ref. \cite{Egorov:2023duz}, based on the NLL BFKL evolution, demonstrate good agreement with the measurement data in the region $\Dy>4$.
+This provides new evidence supporting the possible manifestation of BFKL evolution effects at TeV energy scales and suggests that the QCD background is more accurately described by the NLL BFKL evolution in the regime of large $\Dy$.

 In this work, we provide an estimation of the QCD background based on both DGLAP and BFKL evolution.
 The DGLAP-based estimation is performed as a convolution of PDFs evolving according to the LL DGLAP equations with LO QCD matrix elements.
 Additionally, a DGLAP-based prediction is generated using the Monte Carlo (MC) event generator package \PYTHIAeight~\cite{Sjostrand:2007gs}.
 The BFKL-based predictions are supplied at both LL and NLL accuracy.
 The BFKL calculations follow the methodology described in Refs.~\cite{Caporale:2015uva, Caporale:2012ih, Egorov:2023duz, Celiberto:2016ygs}.
 The BFKLP scales were precalculated exactly using the equation (40) from Ref.~\cite{Caporale:2015uva} as a function of $\sqshat$ and transverse momenta of jets forming a dijet system $p_{\perp 1}$ and $p_{\perp 2}$.